astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Use `<paramref name="..." />` when referring to a method parameter.
 - Use `<para />` between adjacent documentation sentences when multiline remarks are needed.
 - Prefer XML documentation that resembles Microsoft Learn output.
+- Use `(Required.)` or `(Optional.)` at the beginning of `<param>` tag contents when generating new parameter documentation.
+- When documenting generic types in `cref` values, prefer the backtick-plus-arity notation when needed, such as `T:Namespace.Type`1`.

+### Type and member references

+Use these `cref` prefixes where appropriate:

+- `T:` for classes, interfaces, structs, delegates, and enums.
+- `M:` for methods and constructors.
+- `P:` for properties.
+- `F:` for fields, constants, and enum members.
+- `E:` for events.

+Refer to `System.String.Empty` and `System.Guid.Empty` with `F:` references when a cross-reference is appropriate.

+When referring to the `xyLOGIX.Core.Debug.DebugUtils.LogException(System.Exception,System.Boolean)` method in XML documentation, use its fully qualified method signature.

+### Value-type and reference-type wording

+Use reference semantics accurately.

+For reference types, use wording such as `Reference to an instance of ...` when appropriate.

+For value types, do not write `Reference to a...`.
+Prefer wording such as `A <see cref="T:System.String" /> value...`, `A <see cref="T:System.Int32" /> value...`, or `A <see cref="T:System.Guid" /> value...` as appropriate.

 ### Interface documentation

 When creating or updating interfaces:

+- Begin interface summaries with `Defines the publicly-exposed events, methods and properties of ...` when that convention fits the interface.
 - Define only the public contract needed by consumers.
 - Keep documentation duplicatable on implementing members.
 - Avoid referring to private helper methods in interface documentation.